-SUMMARY: During December, river flows in the south east of England and in Tay Region are likely to be in the Normal range.
-Elsewhere, river flows are likely to be in the Normal range or Above normal.
+SUMMARY: During March, river flows in the west are likely to be in the Normal range or above.
+Elsewhere river flows are likely to be in the Normal range or below.

-Over the next 3 months river flows are likely to continue to be in the Normal range in the south east of England.
-Elsewhere, river flows are likely to be in the Normal range or above.
+Over the next 3 months river flows are likely to be in the Normal range except eastern Scotland which is likely to be in the Normal range